rlivingsus/misc/AllBooks.md

 - Ollestad, Norman: Crazy for the Storm
 - Omara, Margaret: The Code: Silicon Valley and the Remaking of America
 - Onyebuchi, Tochi: Goliath; Riot Baby
 - Owens, Delia: Where the Crawdads Sing
+- Pacat, CS: DARK RISE TRILOGY: 1) Dark Rise
 - Pacitti, Tony: My Best Friend is a Wookiee
 - Pollan, Michael: The Omnivore's Dilemma
 - Palmer, Ada: TERRA IGNOTA: 1) Too Like the Lightning; 2) Seven Surrenders